iamdtang/skaterdav85.github.io/_posts/2014-11-06-angular-data1.md

 ### Conclusion

 In this post we looked at how to create models using the _DS_ service that angular-data provides.
 We also looked at how we can access data using our models and how the data store keeps track of the identity of our records.

-In the next part of the tutorial we will look at defining model relationships.
-Stay tuned!

 [View a full working demo](https://github.com/skaterdav85/angular-data-demo/)